You are herePeople

 Currently I assist Alescia and Sarah with their projects by either adventuring out into the field or conducting routine lab work.
 I am a senior in Microbiology with interests in microbial ecology and mirobes in general.
 My other interests include cycling, being eco-friendly, reading horror novels, Bears football, wood-working, beer brewing and baking.

 I am a Ph.
 D. student interested in soil microbial community function and prairie restoration.
 Specifically, I am measuring the effects of soil aggregate size distribution and pore space distribution within aggregates on soil enzyme activity and organic matter turn-over.
-My field site, the Iowa State Comparison of Biofuel Systems (COBS) includes replicates of two planted prairie treatments (unfertilized and fertilized) in addition to several traditional cropping systems.
-My research will enhance other research at the COBS site to develop a full picture of the above- and belowground ecosystem processes at work in prairie compared to agriculture.
-Additionally, I am collaborating with fellow EEOB graduate students and ISU English Department to explore ecological and cultural importance of prairie reconstruction practices.
+My research is based at the Iowa State Comparison of Biofuel Systems (COBS) research site, examining the economic and ecological benefits of utilizing diverse prairie systems as a potential bioenergy feedstock.
+I am also involved in several prairie restoration and management activities.

 I am a Ph.
 D. student interested in the effect of microbial community processes on ecosystem processes.
 By working in soil I hope to strengthen our knowledge about interactions between physical, chemical, and biological processes at different scales.
 More specifically, I study the link between soil microbial activity and greenhouse gas emissions (CO2, CH4, and N2O) in agro-ecosystems at the Uthe Farm Landscape Biomass Project.